-- Initial viewings should be done virtually wherever possible.
-Agents/landlords should be able to help you with this - Landlords/agents may limit the number of people allowed in the property at any one time - Wear a suitable face covering as appropriate - Viewings should be arranged by appointment only and 'open house' viewings should not take place - When viewing properties in person, you should avoid touching surfaces wherever possible, wash your hands regularly and/or use hand sanitiser
+- Consider live virtual viewings where possible.
+Agents/landlords should be able to help you with this. - Landlords/agents may limit the number of people allowed in the property at any one time - Wear a suitable face covering as appropriate - Viewings should be arranged by appointment only and 'open house' viewings should not take place - When viewing properties in person, you should avoid touching surfaces wherever possible, wash your hands regularly and/or use hand sanitiser - Do no attend if you have symptoms